By Sue Clark

-With AI, organizations can more quickly analyze data and identify the potential risks and gaps that exist within their current environment.
+With AI, organisations can more quickly analyse data and identify the potential risks and gaps that exist within their current environment.
 AI can model the impact of various disasters, forecast disruptions and act as security surveillance.
 When disaster strikes, AI can commence the DR response faster than any human can, saving precious time and resources.

 While AI offers several benefits for DR teams, incorporating AI into your DR programs isn't as straightforward and simple as you may expect.
 To fully take advantage of AI in DR, you must lay the groundwork, but don't worry, we're here to help.
 Here are three ways to set yourself up for success with AI in DR.

 AI can help businesses get back up and running quicker after outages, and in some cases, avoid a potential issue altogether.
 But someone still needs to maintain and manage the AI, and that won't happen if your employees don't know how the AI programs actually work.

 You need to make sure your employees are prepared to work in the age of AI.
 To get the most out of your technology, your team must be trained in the tools they're using.

 The good news is that teams are ready to learn.
 In one survey, 67% of workers said it will be important to learn new skills to work with AI in the next 3-5 years, even though only 3% of executives said they plan to increase investment in training and reskilling programs significantly in the next three years.